 A visual schedule is a sequence of images and/or words that provide a child a clear expectation of what to do for a particular routine or task.
-It clearly lays out in an easy to follow format, the sequence things will happen as well as when the activity is over.
+It clearly lays out in an easy to follow format, the sequence events are expected to happen, as well as when the activity is over.
 This type of schedule is great for things like getting dressed, going to school, or using the washroom.

 Creating a visual schedule

 Remember that this is supposed to be easy and appealing, so creating the schedule with your child is a great idea.
 You are likely to get a much bigger buy in if they were part of the planning and creating stages.
 It may get messy but that's half the fun isn't it?